L-EL/imagej.github.io/_pages/plugins/treej.md

 ![](/media/plugins/filiationtools.png)

+Find some segmentation file on the github (https://github.com/L-EL/TreeJ/) to test by yourself.

 ## Installation

 Download [.jar](https://github.com/L-EL/TreeJ/raw/master/TreeJ_-1.0.0-SNAPSHOT.jar) and put into "plugin" directory of ImageJ or Fiji directory.
 Reload ImageJ/Fiji and TreeJ will be accessible in the {% include bc path='Plugin | TreeJ'%} menu.